$G_2'$-Slodowy Slices I: Geometric Structures: Cyclic G2' -Higgs Bundles

 \subsection{\texorpdfstring{$\Gtwosplit$-Higgs Bundles}{G2'}}

 In this section, we discuss the technical details surrounding $\Gtwosplit$-Higgs bundles, recall some information from \cite{CT24} regarding harmonic metrics on such Higgs bundles.

 Recall that $\Gtwo^\C = \Aut(\imoct^\C, \times)$.
-Thus, reducing the structure group of a rank seven holomorphic vector bundle $\V$ from $\GL(7,\C)$ to $\Gtwo^\C$ amounts to placing a holomorphic cross-product on $\V$ that is fiberwise isomorphic to that of $\imoct^\C$.
+Thus, reducing the structure group of a rank seven holomorphic vector bundle $\V$ from $\GL(7,\C)$ to $\Gtwo^\C$ amounts to placing a holomorphic cross product on $\V$ that is fiberwise isomorphic to that of $\imoct^\C$.
 This leads to the following definition.